grammyjs/website/site/docs/plugins/conversations.md

   type ConversationFlavor,
 } from "@grammyjs/conversations";

-// Outside context objects
-type MyContext = ConversationFlavor<Context>;
+// Outside context objects (knows all middleware plugins) type MyContext = ConversationFlavor<Context>;
-// Inside context objects
-type MyConversationContext = Context;
+// Inside context objects (knows all conversation plugins) type MyConversationContext = Context;

 // Use the outside context type for your bot. const bot = new Bot<MyContext>("");

-// Use the inside context type for your conversation. type MyConversation = Conversation<MyConversationContext>;
+// Use both the outside and the inside type for your conversation. type MyConversation = Conversation<MyContext, MyConversationContext>;

-async function example(
+// Define your conversation and make sure async function example(
   conversation: MyConversation,
   ctx0: MyConversationContext,
 ) {
-  const ctx1: MyConversationContext = await conversation.wait();
-  // All context objects inside the conversation
+  // All context objects inside the conversation are
-  // are of type `MyConversationContext`.
+  // of type `MyConversationContext`. const ctx1 = await conversation.wait();

+  // The outside context object can be accessed
+  // via `conversation.external` and it is inferred to be
+  // of type `MyContext`.
+  const session = await conversation.external((ctx) => ctx.session);
 }
 ```